 The one thing they didn’t count on?
 Casey Ryback, ship’s cook, who just so happens to also be a former Navy SEAL.
 Cue asshole puckering in 3…2…1….

 As action thrillers go, Under Siege is above average, with a plot that has a few holes defying easy explanation.
-For example, how the hell did an armed force possessing such firepower and other equipment managed to get aboard a U.S. Navy warship, or how or even why an elaborate off-loading system for the nuclear missiles needs to be constructed?
+For example, how the hell did an armed force possessing such firepower and other equipment manage to get aboard a U.S. Navy warship, or how or even why an elaborate off-loading system for the nuclear missiles needs to be constructed?
 I mean, the missiles have to get on and off of there just in the regular course of being loaded or unloaded for maintenance or replacement, right?
 The whole deal with Ryback’s assignment as a cook after being court-martialed and drummed out of the SEAL teams rings more than a bit hollow, too, as is the notion that the ship’s executive officer would not be familiar with or have access to the personnel file of any member of the ship’s crew.
 And those are just the ones off the top of my head.

 Then there’s the little stuff that always makes me grit my teeth, like who does a movie like this, with its military flavor, and doesn’t take care of things like getting Marine haircuts and uniforms right?
 Didn’t this movie have a technical advisor?
 I mean, Dale Dye, actor, former Marine and military advisor on films going back to Platoon, is right there on your movie set.
 Feel free to take him aside and allow him to tell you how you’re fucking up this sort of stuff.